 Q. How much will my bench top cost?

 A. Material is sold per square metre.
-This rate is based on country of origin and availability of the material, we only source the best quality material from Italy, Brazil, Madagascar, Norway, India etc. Then there is additional costs for polishing, templating and installation etc.
+This rate is based on country of origin and availability of the material, we only source the best quality material from Italy, Brazil, Madagascar, Norway, India etc. Then there are additional costs for polishing, templating and installation etc.

 Q. What colours can I choose from?